 Sen. Gary Peters (D-MI):

 Because it is not woke, it is okay.
 Is that proper?
-If it was woke, you’d be not allowed.
+If it was woke, you’ll be not allowed.
 But if it offers with anti-Semitic and racist content material, that is okay.
 Is that what you are telling me proper now?

 Michael Kratsios:

-Any sort of bias in fashions…
+Any kind of bias in fashions…

 Sen. Gary Peters (D-MI):